raymondEhlers/reactionPlaneFit/README.md

 ## Installation

+This package requires python 3.6 and above.
 A few prerequisites are required which unfortunately cannot be resolved solely by pip because of the packaging details of `probfit`.

 ```bash
 $ pip install numpy cython